Al D'Amato: U.S. Senate

 D'Amato drew the nickname "Senator Pothole" for his delivery of "constituent services", helping citizens with their individual cases.
 While some New Yorkers meant the nickname as a pejorative, others saw it as a positive affirmation of his attention to getting things done.

-He also holds the record for the second and eighth longest filibusters ever recorded in the United States Senate.
+D'Amato holds the record for the third- and eleventh-longest filibusters ever recorded in the U.S. Senate.
 He is remembered for his unique and rather comical filibusters.
 In 1986, in a filibuster against a military bill that lasted 23 1/2 hours, he read the District of Columbia telephone book.
 In 1992, D'Amato filibustered a bill that would have caused the loss of 750 jobs in upstate New York by singing "South of the Border (Down Mexico Way)".

-He is also remembered for presenting a poster of a "Taxasaurus Rex", which he then stabbed with an oversized pencil.
+D'Amato is remembered for presenting a poster of a "Taxasaurus Rex", which he then stabbed with an oversized pencil.

-D'Amato voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override President Reagan's veto).
-D'Amato voted in favor of the nominations of Robert Bork and Clarence Thomas to the U.S. Supreme Court.
+D'Amato voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987.
+In 1987, D'Amato voted to confirm Robert Bork to the U.S. Supreme Court, but Bork's nomination was rejected.
+In 1991, D'Amato voted to confirm Clarence Thomas to the U.S. Supreme Court; Thomas was confirmed by the Senate.

-He was a member of the President's Commission on Aviation Security and Terrorism (PCAST), which was set up in September 1989 to review and report on aviation security policy in light of the bombing of Pan Am Flight 103.

-While he was in office, he was chair of the Senate Committee on Banking, Housing and Urban Affairs and was a member of the Senate Finance Committee.
+D'Amato was chair of the Senate Committee on Banking, Housing and Urban Affairs and was a member of the Senate Finance Committee.
 As a member of the former, he became a leading critic of the Clinton administration regarding the Whitewater scandal, and during 1995 and 1996 he chaired the hearings-heavy Senate Special Whitewater Committee.
-As a member of the latter, he championed the cause of Holocaust survivors trying to recover relatives' funds from accounts in Swiss banks.
+As a member of the latter, he facilitated the lawsuit of Holocaust survivors trying to recover relatives' funds from accounts in Swiss banks.